mrusli/employee-management-system-ui/README.md

 This project was developed with React JS using various react libraries and tailwind CSS.
 As always, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Pre-Requisite for React App

+This react app was developed using node js v18.12.1 and npm v9.2.0.

 ## Available Scripts

 In the project directory, you can run: